ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

         for my $n (0 .. $d->bars - 1) {

-Collect the chords of a bar (and there are 12 of them known, given by the `bars()` function).
-Then get a random chord from that list, possibly transpose it, and finally get the notes that define the chord:
+We collect the chords of a bar (and there are 12 bars, given by the `bars()` function).

             my @pool = $bars[ $n % @bars ]->@*;

+If we are running with the `simple` command-line option, use the first defined chord in each bar pool.
+This results in the standard progression:

+    C7 C7 C7 C7 / F7 F7 C7 C7 / G7 G7 C7 C7

+If we are **not** being "simple", then get a random chord from that list, possibly transpose it, and finally get the notes that define the chord.

-            my $chord = $pool[ int rand @pool ];
+            my $chord = $opts{simple} ? $pool[0] : $pool[ int rand @pool ];
             my $new_chord = transposition($transpose, $chord, $md);
             my @notes = $cn->chord_with_octave($new_chord, $opts{octave});